Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Keeda, *no!* Just give us time, we can find a solution, we’ll be your weapon—!"

-Keeda stared at her for a long second, glanced down at holo-screen in his left paw…then his ears wilted backwards, and he withdrew the device. "...It doesn’t matter if I believe you or not," he said.
+Keeda stared at her for a long second, glanced down at holo-screen in his left paw... then his ears wilted backwards, and he withdrew the device. "...It doesn’t matter if I believe you or not," he said.
 "It’s too late."

 The avatar stared at him.
 Zero had little knowledge of human facial language, but he read betrayal and sorrow and fear and much more in that stare, then despair in the way she lowered her hands and bowed her head.
 There was a shimmer and a faint pop of energy discharging as her avatar blinked out.

 The spherical drone projecting her dropped to the ground with a heavy *clunk* and rolled a few inches.
 Around them, the shutdown sequence entered its final phase.
 Dataspace was collapsing in on itself.
 Hardware was shutting down and disconnecting everywhere.
-One by one, the screens around the room blinked and went dark, until…
+One by one, the screens around the room blinked and went dark, until...

 Darkness and silence.
 A distant background noise so omnipresent that Zero had never even noticed it was suddenly deafening in its absence.